Tire Care and Maintenance

 Displaying Tire Pressures

-Display tire pressures on the touchscreen by touching Model S. You can choose whether you want to display tire pressures using Bar or PSI by touching ..
+Tire pressures display on the touchscreen by touching Model S, in addition to what time your tire pressures were last measured.
+You can choose whether you want to display tire pressures using Bar or PSI by touching .
+The touchscreen also displays your vehicle's recommended cold tire pressures so you can easily determine how much to inflate your tires..
 The pressure of each tire displays in the visualization of your

 Maintaining Tire Pressures

 Keep tires inflated to the pressures shown on the Tire and Loading Information label, even if it differs from the pressure printed on the tire itself.
 The Tire and Loading Information label is located on the center door pillar and is visible when the driver door is open.

 The Tire Pressure indicator light does not immediately turn off when you adjust tire pressure.
 After inflating the tire to the recommended pressure, you must drive over 15 mph (25 km/h) for a short amount of time to activate the Tire Pressure Monitoring System (TPMS), which turns off the Tire Pressure indicator light.

 If the indicator light flashes for one minute whenever you power on Model S, a fault with the TPMS is detected (see TPMS Malfunction).

 Checking and Adjusting Tire Pressures

 Follow these steps when tires are cold and Model S has been stationary for over three hours: